 - Small fish (like 50 g tilapia fingerling) during the first two to three months eat about 3 percent of their body weight per day.
 So if you have an initial stocking of 40 fingerlings and weigh 2000 g together, they will consume approximately 60 g of fish feed per day.

 - After two to three months, the feeding rate will be 80 to 100 g of fish feed per day.
 (It is because the 40 fingerlings will have grown to 80 to 100 g each, and the total weight will be 3200 to 4000 g)

 The primary indicator of fish health in your aquaponics system is their behavior.
 It is essential to recognize the behavior of your fish and look for signs of fish stress, disease, and parasites to maintain healthy fish.

 Here are some important ways of maintaining healthy fish in your aquaponics system:

-1. Observe fish both before and after their daily feeding and take note of how much feed is eaten.
+1. Observe fish both before and after their daily feeding and note how much fed is eaten.

-2. Observe and take notes of the fish behavior and appearance daily.
+2. Observe and take notes of the fish's behavior and appearance daily.

 3. Understand the signs of fish stress, disease, and parasites.

-4. Maintain a low-stress environment for the fish with consistent good water quality, specific for the fish in the system.
+4. Maintain a low-stress environment with consistent good water quality, specific for the fish in the system.

-5. Use the right stocking density and feeding rates.
+5. Use the proper stocking density and feeding rates.